-Sycuan’s police officers’ jurisdiction is unique, investigating violations of tribal, state and federal law.
-Violations of tribal law are adjudicated through the tribe’s court system.
-Violations of state law are directly filed with the San Diego County District Attorney’s Office via a Memorandum of Understanding.
-Because of Sycuan’s police officers’ status as special deputy officers of the Bureau of Indian Affairs (BIA), major federal cases are filed directly with the United States Attorney’s Office, and petty federal offenses are adjudicated through the Central Violations Bureau of the United States District Court.
+The jurisdiction of Sycuan police officers is unique.
+Officers investigate violations of tribal, state, and federal law.
+Violations of tribal law are adjudicated through the Sycuan Tribal Court.
+Violations of California state law are filed with the San Diego County District Attorney’s Office pursuant to existing agreements with local law enforcement partners.
+Because Sycuan police officers hold commissions as Special Deputy Officers with the Bureau of Indian Affairs (BIA), federal violations may be filed with the United States Attorney’s Office, while petty federal offenses may be processed through the Central Violations Bureau of the United States District Court.

 Anthony O’Boyle